Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Predictive Power for Future Neutrino Detectors

-Figure~\ref{fig:significance} illustrates how the detection significance depends on the angular resolution and the total number of detected neutrinos, { where the astrophysical neutrino fraction above 100~TeV is fixed at $f = 0.5$, consistent with the IceCube measurements. \citep{ICatmneutrino2022}} The trends are clear: improving the angular resolution reduces positional uncertainties, thereby increasing the contrast between AGN–neutrino associations and random coincidences.
-At a fixed angular resolution, increasing the total event count enhances the statistical weight of the likelihood, roughly following the expected $ {(S/N)}_f \propto \sqrt{N}$ scaling.
-On the other hand, for a fixed number of detected neutrinos, the significance decreases with increasing PSF width by $ {(S/N)}_f \propto \sigma_{\rm psf}^{-1}$.
-Notably, achieving a $5\sigma$ detection requires only $\sim 2000$ events for an angular resolution of $0.1^\circ$, whereas resolution worse than $0.4^\circ$ demands at least two orders of magnitude more events, making identification of the correlation unattainable. {As marked with the red star in Figure~\ref{fig:significance}, with $\sim 10^2$–$10^3$ detected astrophysical neutrinos and a median angular uncertainty of $\sim 0.55^\circ$ above 100~TeV\citep{IceCat-2}, IceCube’s observations do not have sufficient exposure and angular resolution to diagnosing the AGN origin of diffuse TeV neutrinos: the current IceCube data lies far below the regime where AGN population correlations could be statistically established (denoted by "IceCube" in Figure~\ref{fig:significance}). } This highlights the importance of angular resolution.
-This trend can be understood as the combined result of two complementary effects acting at different levels of the analysis.
-First, at the population level, a smaller $\sigma_{\rm psf}$ mitigates source confusion and allows the likelihood analysis to incorporate contributions from a larger fraction of the AGN population, including sources with weaker X-ray emission, provided that the mean source separation satisfies $\bar{d} \geq 3\sigma_{\rm psf}$.
+Figure~\ref{fig:significance} demonstrates the importance of angular resolution.
+First, a smaller $\sigma_{\rm psf}$ mitigates source confusion and allows the likelihood analysis to incorporate contributions from a larger fraction of the AGN population, including sources with weaker X-ray emission, provided that the mean source separation satisfies $\bar{d} \geq 3\sigma_{\rm psf}$.
 In this regime, reducing $\sigma_{\rm psf}$ allows more sources to satisfy $\bar{d} \geq 3\sigma_{\rm psf}$, so that they can be included in the likelihood with non-negligible weights (the $w_j$ of Eq.~\ref{eq:S}), thereby enhancing the cumulative statistical power.
-Second, at the event level, improved angular resolution sharpens the spatial probability density of each neutrino event, concentrating the signal likelihood around the true source positions.
+Second, improved angular resolution sharpens the spatial probability density of each neutrino event, concentrating the signal likelihood around the true source positions.
 This reduces the overlap with the isotropic background term and increases the contrast between genuine AGN–neutrino associations and random coincidences (i.e., the $S_i$ and $B_i$ of Eq.~\ref{eq:L_f}), leading to a larger likelihood ratio and a higher detection significance.